KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 ### Athena

-- Athena is an interactive query service that allows you to analyse and query data located in S3 using standard SQL.
+- Athena is an interactive query service that allows you to analyse and **query data located in S3** using standard SQL.
-- Serverless, nothing to provision, pay per query / per TB scanned.
+- **Serverless**, nothing to provision, pay per query / per TB scanned.
 - No need to set up complex Extract/Transform/Load (ETL) processes.
 - Works directly with data stored in S3, like data lakes.